Chance-Krueger/Server-POS-GUI/README.md

             - Make a map of all available tables that the server has, click the table, and then give options.
         - Make GUI more colorful
         - Design GUI to be a CVM Design Pattern.
+    - Add real-time, multi-user support so multiple users can use the system simultaneously with synchronized updates.
+    - Add more functionality to management